-This element is a placeholder for a partial or full description of, and/or a reference to, the domain-specific service this service description term is about.
+This element is a placeholder for a partial or full description of the domainspecific service this service description term is about.

 - This element is expressed using a domain-specific language that MAY be independent of WS-Agreement.
 Service description languages from different domains or specifications MAY be embedded inside distinct service description terms. - This element MUST be defined as a global element in the XML schema where it comes from.
 WS-Agreement does not mandate any restriction on the name or type (which can be simple or complex) of this element. - This element MAY refer to one or more aspects of functionality of the described service, as granularity of that functionality is a domain-specific concern.